How to change spark plugs

 How long do spark plugs last?

-It's a good idea to change your spark plugs regularly to ensure your engine can continue to function as normal.
+Changing your spark plugs at the correct intervals is a good idea to ensure your engine can function as expected.
 Generally, they last around 20,000 to 30,000 miles.

 Do diesels have spark plugs?

-Diesel engines work differently to petrol engines; for that reason, they have glow plugs rather than spark plugs.
+Diesel engines work differently from petrol engines; for that reason, they have glow plugs rather than spark plugs.

 Is there a spark plug removal tool?